 For a house you live in, banks will normally let you borrow up to 80% of its value, not the full amount.
 This limit’s known as the loan-to-value ratio (LVR) and the Reserve Bank requires the main banks to apply it in most cases.
 It’s designed to ensure that if you can no longer meet your regular mortgage repayments, the bank can sell your home and recover the money you owe, even if property values have fallen.

-This means the amount you can borrow for a deposit on a second property will be up to 80% of your current home’s value, less what you currently owe on your mortgage.
+This means the amount you can borrow for a deposit on a second or investment property will be up to 80% of your current home’s value, less what you currently owe on your mortgage.

 Continuing the above example, if your home is now valued at $1m, 80% of that is $800,000.
 As the mortgage is now only $300,000, you may be able to borrow up to $500,000 more.
 This assumes you can afford the regular repayments on what would become a mortgage of up to $800,000.
-Remember that you may have rental income to help with the repayments.
+Remember that you may have rental income to help with the repayments, if your plan is to rent the house out.

 What is the minimum deposit for a second property?